Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given no parameters and an existing output schema, the description sufficiently covers what the tool returns: version, tool count, environment status, and auto-detected capabilities.
-No gaps remain.
+Given no parameters and existence of an output schema, the description adequately explains what the tool returns (version, tool count, etc.) and is complete for a diagnostic tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.